amarshikhar/Data-Analysis-Twitter-Data/README.md

 # Visualisation

-We plot Lineplots using seaborn to visualise Gender based User activity using Engagement rate/Total Engagements through time.
+We plot a Lineplots using seaborn to visualise Gender based User activity using Engagement rate/Total Engagements through time.

 We plot a Barplot to visualise cumulative gender-based activity(TotalEngagement) on each date.
 We observe Males get more engagement.